prateeksharma21/Face-Expression-Recognizer/README.md

 ## Installation :
 Once You have cloned the Face Expression Recognizer then run the follwing command:

 Before running these commmand make sure that the path of video is correct in camera.py file.
+If you want to use webcam set path to 0.

      cd \path\to\Project\
      pip install pipenv